ghost-written/first-pick-predictor/README.md

 # first-pick-predictor
-This is a classification-based prediction model which uses the champion ban list and several other features to predict the first champion picked in a League of Legends game.
+This is the writeup for a classification-based prediction model which uses the champion ban list and several other features to predict the first champion picked in a League of Legends game.

 ## Introduction and Question Identification
 ### Introduction